-NOTE: The full process and policy description is available in the Medical School Applicant Guide 2013-2014 received by students and alumni who attend our mandatory Applicant Seminar #1: The Big Picture.
+(Up to date for the 2022-2023 application process) The full process description is covered in the Applicant Seminars and is available in the Health Careers Applicant Guide 2022-2023 provided to students and alumni who attend our mandatory Applicant Seminar #1: The Big Picture.

 - The Committee Letter